By Beth Watts

 If your business offers goods or services to, or monitor the behavior of, EU data subjects, then yes.
 It applies to all companies processing and holding the personal data subjects residing in the European Union, regardless of the company’s location.

-Organizations can be fined up to 4% annual global turnover for breaching GDPR or £20 Million.
-This is the maximum fine that can be imposed for the most serious infringements e.g. not having sufficient customer consent to process data or violating the core of Privacy by Design concepts.
-There is a tiered approach to fines e.g. a company can be fined 2% for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach or not conducting impact assessment.
-It is important to note that these rules apply to both controllers and processors – meaning “clouds” will not be exempt from GDPR enforcement.
+Organizations can be fined up to four percent annual global turnover for breaching GDPR or £20 million.
+This is the maximum fine that can be imposed for the most serious infringements, e.g. not having sufficient customer consent to process data or violating the core of privacy by design concepts.
+There is a tiered approach to fines, e.g. a company can be fined two percent for not having their records in order (article 28), not notifying the supervising authority and data subject about a breach or not conducting impact assessment.
+It is important to note that these rules apply to both controllers and processors, meaning clouds will not be exempt from GDPR enforcement.

 Lastly, does your current network have a policy in place that notifies you of any breaches or attempted breaches?
 If not, then you certainly will want to take a look at Network Threat Protection, which is a cloud-enabled firewall that will protect your business from all several advanced network threats, and alert you of any active attempts.
 It’s the best bang for your buck, if you are looking to protect your data at the front-end to avoid potential data breaches.

 Ultimately, compliance with GDPR is a requirement, not a choice, come April 2018.
 GDPR requires that business owners become aware and proactive regarding specific data provisions.
 Be ahead of the game now to ensure your company is ready for the enforcement of GDPR and allow Jungle Disk to help you along the way.